deliasi/cse15l-lab-reports/LabReport2.md

          reverseInPlace()

+ The code was buggy because it was setting our old array equal to the new one without keeping track of our inital array value.
 I needed to create new temp values to switch the array elements, until it reached the middle element;

  For the